Skip to main content

 createSession()

-Create a persistent session that maintains cookies and connection state across requests.
-Within a session, browser, os, and proxy are fixed at creation time.
+Create a persistent session context for related requests.
+Within a session, browser, os, and proxy are fixed at creation time (unless you pass an explicit transport per request).

 Signature